awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 then this operation MUST create a [version 4 UUID](https://www.ietf.org/rfc/rfc4122.txt) to be used as the branch key id.

+If the Keystore's KMS Configuration is `Discovery` or `MRDiscovery`, this operation MUST fail.

-This operation MUST create a [branch key](#branch-key) and a [beacon key](#beacon-key) according to the [Branch Key and Beacon Key Creation](#branch-key-and-beacon-key-creation) section.
+This operation MUST create a [branch key](structures.md#branch-key) and a [beacon key](structures.md#beacon-key) according to the [Branch Key and Beacon Key Creation](#branch-key-and-beacon-key-creation) section.

-If creation of the keys are successful, the operation MUST call Amazon DynamoDB TransactWriteItems according to the [write key material](#writing-branch-key-and-beacon-key-to-key-store) section.
+If creation of the keys are successful, the operation MUST call Amazon DynamoDB TransactWriteItems according to the [write key material](#writing-branch-key-and-beacon-key-to-keystore) section.

 If writing to the keystore succeeds, the operation MUST return the branch-key-id that maps to both